minio/docs/source/reference/minio-mc.rst

 Certificates
 ------------

-The MinIO Client stores certificates and CAs for deployments with :ref:`server side encryption <minio-sse>` to the following paths:
+The MinIO Client stores certificates and CAs for deployments to the following paths:

 Linux, MacOS, and other Unix-like systems: